It’s almost engagement season! And that means newly-engaged couples are going to start searching for the best spot to get their engagement session.

 12. Central Park: Hernshead and the Ladies Pavilion

-Behind the famous Ladies Pavilion, hidden between rocks, you will find the perfect spot for a picture overlooking Midtown Manhattan and the many rowboats on the water.
+Behind the famous Ladies Pavilion, hidden between rocks, you will find the perfect spot for engagement pictures overlooking Manhattan and the many rowboats on the pond.
 It doesn’t get more New-York than that.
 You can then walk around a bit towards Bethesda Fountain or head out of the park and hit the pretty streets of the Upper West Side.

 13. A Community Garden in Alphabet City

-For something really quiet and very New-York, try to get hold of one of the community gardens around Alphabet City.
+For some truly typical New York style engagement photos, try to get hold of one of the community gardens around Alphabet City.
 You might need to know somebody that is part of one or pay a small fee to use the space, but the result will be worth it.
 The photos below were taken at 6BC garden.

 14. Coney Island

-The beach, the ocean, ice cream cones and the old school Cyclone, but also the boardwalk, the Luna Park and Nathan’s Famous Hot Dog… All are solid reasons to head to Coney Island for some fun and colorful pictures
+The beach, the ocean, ice cream cones and the old school Cyclone, but also the boardwalk, the Luna Park and Nathan’s Famous Hot Dog… All are solid reasons to head to Coney Island for some fun and colorful pictures.
+Make sure to grab an ice cream and create a truly fun experience out of your engagement photos.